Jobsub_submit_dag saves multiple copies of files in payload.tgz

 After playing around with jobsub_submit a bit I was able to reproduce Herbs original issue, multiple copies of the same file in the tarball.
 Changing the issue title and status back to original.

-#4 Updated by Dennis Box about 1 month ago
+#4 Updated by Dennis Box 6 months ago

 - Assignee changed from Dennis Box to Shreyas Bhat

 Reassigning to Shreyas for review.
 See branch 22408

 commit the second: addresses Herbs issue of multiple copies of the same file in payload.tgz

 #5 Updated by Shreyas Bhat 6 months ago

 This looks good, with two exceptions (that we discussed a bit offline).

 1) I'm concerned that users will try to throw tons of files into the tarball, and so if we now have a list of contents that we have to iterate through for each file (see https://cdcvs.fnal.gov/redmine/projects/jobsub/repository/revisions/22408/entry/client/jobsubClient.py#L762 ), that might slow down the submission.
 Instead, perhaps we should have a dict of Nones, so line 752 would be:

 contents = dict()

 And line 765 would be: